-Rhizobox imaging.
-We are currently in the final phase of developing a scanner system for large rhizoboxes not fitting commercially available scanners (A4, A3).
+Large rhizobox imaging.
+We are currently in the final phase of developing an imaging system for large rhizoboxes not fitting commercially available scanners (A4, A3).
 This is foreseen to solve stitching or reflection problems as common with camera-based imaging (see image on the left) and to increase the user friendliness, repeatability and interpretability (especially in regard to segmentation).
 Stay tuned.

 Please check the Plant Image Analysis Webpage (carefully collected by Guillaume Lobet and colleagues) for further software packages allowing root analysis.

 [Vienna Scientific Instruments is not responsible for the content of external links. ]